Built in 1972, by the Marinette Marine Corporation of Marinette, Wisconsin (hull #816) as the YTB-816 (Campti) for the United States Navy.

-The tug was delivered to the navy the 22nd December 1972.
-She was assigned to the Naval Submarine Base New London, Connecticut.
-However, sometime between 1985 and 1990, she was reassigned to Naval Amphibious Base Little Creek Virginia, where she served until the tug was decommissioned.
+The tug was delivered to the United States Navy on December 22nd, 1972.
+She was allocated to the Naval Submarine Base at New London, Connecticut.

-Powered by a single Fairbanks Morse diesel engine, with Western 270MRB reduction gears at a ratio of 5:6:1.
-Turning a single 144(in) by 89(in) stainless steel propeller.
+She was powered by a single, Fairbanks Morse diesel engine.
+With a Western 270MRB reduction gear, at a ratio of 5:6:1.
+Turning a single, 144(in) by 89(in), stainless steel propeller.
 For a rated 2,000 horsepower.

-The tug's electrical service is provided by two 110kw Delco AC generators.
-Her capacities are 29,946 gallons of fuel, 18.5 long tons of ballast, 2,463 gallons of potable water, and 500 gallons of lube oil.
+The tug's electrical service was provided by two, 110kw Delco AC generators.
+Her capacities were 29,946 gallons of fuel, 18.5 long tons of ballast, 2,463 gallons of potable water, and 500 gallons of lube oil.

-Her towing gear consists of an Almond Johnson 320 towing winch, mounted on her stern.
+Her towing gear consisted of an Almond Johnson 320 towing winch, mounted on her stern.
 Outfitted with 1,500(ft) of 1.5(in) galvanized steel wire wire.
-And, a 24(in) New England Trawler Electro Hydraulic capstan on her bow.
+And, a 24(in) New England Trawler Electro Hydraulic capstan mounted on her bow.